juergen1976/smartmovement/README.md

 # Smart movement

-## Based on my article in 05/2020: Kubernetes - Smarte Orchestrierung von Docker & Co.
+## Based on my article in JavaSpektrum 05/2020: Kubernetes - Smarte Orchestrierung von Docker & Co.
 (25.09.2020)

 This example project will cover a Smartphone extension to track movement data and process the Machine Learning pipeline